marlene32100/nordicGlamping/README.md

 Also with the contact form I had some issues displaying nicely between 992 and 1060px, so I added some media queries and fixed the width.

+#### First Time Visitor Testing
+* As a First Time Visitor, I want to understand what glamping is and what the travel agency offers.

+  The user lands on the landing page and can choose between three option: scrolling down, clicking on the menu, or clicking on "explore the silence".
+  He/she can easily get the main informations scrolling down the page, starting from the first introductive section ("Glam and camping"), then "Locations", then "About us" where the user can find testimonials and sponsors, and finally "contact".

+* As a First Time Visitor, I want to find the best locations for glamping in the Nordic countries.

+  The user can scroll down the menu until he/she reaches "locations".
+Here the user can interact with the map.
+He/she can click on the markers and get a basic idea of what the locations are.
+  If he/she is interested in getting more details, can easily click on the info window and can be re-direct to the location's website.

+* As a First Time Visitor, I want to ask for a tailored experience and get in touch with the travel agency.

+  The user can scroll down the page until reaches the "Contact" section.
+Here he/she can fill out the contact form.
+Alternatively, he/she can find the phone number or the email address on the same section.
+  Contact informations are repeated in the footer, where there are also links to the travel agency's social medias.
+The links open in a new tab.

+#### Returning Visitor Testing
+* As a Returning Visitor, I want to find out if there are new locations for glamping.

+  The user can click on the menu, select "locations" and look at the map.

+* As a Returning Visitor, I want to contact the travel agency.

+  The user can click on the menu, select "contact" and choose whether to write a message on the contact form, or send them a email, or make a phone call.
+  In case the user decides to make a phone call, clicking on the phone number a phone call is automatically started on the mobile.
+  As well, clicking on the email address, a mail window is launched.

+#### Frequent User Testing
+* As a Frequent User, I want to book my holidays.
+* As a Frequent User, I want to phone or send a e-mail to the agency.

+  In both those cases, the user will directly go to the "contact" section and choose his/her favourite way to contact the agency.

 ### Compatibility Testing

 I tested the website on multiple browsers: